-I still put the blue flat ice packs in my favorite tea towel, just for comfort.
-Sometimes, I roll up a small hand towel under one half so it curves around the right side of my head.
-Most of my pain is right sided, it is rare I get a left sided headache.
+I still wrap the blue flat ice pack in my favorite tea towel, just for comfort.
+And sometimes, I roll up a small hand towel under one half so it curves around the right side of my head.
+Most of my pain is right sided.

 Did you know to apply ice to both sides of your neck and head, not just on the side with pain?
 The right side nerves go across the back of the neck to the left side, and vice versa.
 So alternating between each side will get you more instant migraine relief.

 Plus it gives the other side a rest.
-Freezing our brain for days can't be good.
-But using it as a treatment is essential.
+Freezing your brain for days can't be good, but using ice as a treatment is essential.

-I did not know about this until I read Cynthia Perkins e-book Mindfulness over Migraines.
-So have your pain management strategy in place.
-If that is medications - take them.
+I did not know how crucial this timing was until I read Cynthia Perkins e-book Mindfulness over Migraines.
+So make sure you have some kind of pain management strategy in place.
+If that means medications - take them.

-Be willing to experiment with what works best for you, and then stick to it.
-Until you find something that works better.
+Be willing to experiment with what works best for you, and then stick to it until you find something that works better.
 Ice packs will not let you down.
-Check with your doctor for your best pain relief strategy.

-Here are some ice packs at Amazon...
-I get a small commission from these sales that support the website.
-Just so you know.
+Here are some great ice hats and caps you can get on Amazon.
+I get a small commission from these sales that support the website... just so you know.

 Until next time, be well and be pain free.